interc0der/tsconfig/README.md

 ## Donate

-Please consider donating if you think docsify is helpful to you or that my work is valuable.
+Please consider donating if you find my work is valuable.
 I am happy if you can help me [buy a cup of coffee](). :heart:

 <div align="center">
     <a href="https://bithomp.com/explorer/rp1kWYztSkPZ2ULBUMCdhUDzDFhR891hcd">